Have the short, sharp Spear's newsletter delivered to your inbox each week

 School Profile

-Celebrating its thirtieth year of delivering exceptional international education in the Principality, the International School of Monaco (ISM) stands out as a distinguished, independent, co-educational, not-for-profit day school.
-As the only fully accredited international private school in Monaco, ISM caters to a diverse student body of 800 students aged 3-18, representing over 50 nationalities.
-ISM will be moving to new, state-of-the-art, purpose-built premises in Testimonio II in August 2024.
+Celebrating 30 years of delivering exceptional international education in the principality, the International School of Monaco (ISM) stands out as a distinguished, independent, co-educational, not-for-profit day school.
+As the only fully accredited international private school in Monaco, ISM caters to a diverse student body of 830 students aged 3–18, representing over 60 nationalities.
+ISM moved into a brand-new, purpose-built school building in August 2024 and is now enjoying its state-of-the-art premises.

 Driven by its vision of international education with distinction, ISM’s mission is to provide an outstanding education for students so that they are happy, confident, independent, multilingual and responsible global citizens.
 The school’s values emphasise integrity, learning, caring and respect, with strong emphasis placed on excellence, wellbeing and multilingualism as well as international mindedness and digital citizenship.